IlyaDonskikh/mrkoa/README.md

 You have to follow only few extra steps to run the tests:

-1. Create test db `sequelize db:create --env test`
+1. Create test db `npm run db:create:test`
-2. Run migrations `sequelize db:migrate --env test`.
+2. Run migrations `npm run db:migrate:test`.
 3. Run tests `npm test`

 That's it!